mohitagarwal11/finance-dashboard/README.md

 ### Authentication Flow

-1. **User Registration/Login:**
+1. **Firebase Sign-In:**
-   - User submits credentials to `/api/v1/users/register` or `/api/v1/users/login`
+   - User signs in with Firebase email/password or Google
-   - Backend validates credentials and generates JWT access token (1h expiry) and refresh token (30d expiry)
-   - Tokens are returned in JSON response and set as HTTP-only cookies (for fallback)
+   - Frontend receives a Firebase ID token

 2. **Token Storage:**
+   - Frontend sends the Firebase ID token to `/api/v1/auth/firebase`
+   - Backend verifies it and issues JWT access/refresh tokens
-   - Frontend stores tokens in `localStorage` via `tokenStore.js`
+   - Access token is stored in `localStorage` via `tokenStore.js`
-   - User data (username, email, displayName, expenseLimit) is also stored locally

 3. **Authenticated Requests:**
-   - All subsequent API requests include the access token in the `Authorization: Bearer <token>` header
+   - API requests include the access token in the `Authorization: Bearer <token>` header
    - Backend middleware (`auth.middleware.js`) verifies the token before processing requests

 4. **Token Refresh:**
-   - When access token expires, frontend automatically requests a new one using the refresh token
+   - When access token expires, the API client calls `/api/v1/users/refreshToken`
-   - This is handled by the `setAuthExpiredHandler` in the API client
-   - New tokens are issued without requiring user to log in again
+   - New tokens are issued without requiring the user to log in again

 ### Data Flow